cllckn/software-testing/assignments/assignment1/assignment1.md

 All group members will receive a common grade for the assignment.

-Instructors may ask questions to any group member during the oral exam, so it is essential that every member understands all aspects of the project.
+Instructors may question any group member during the oral exam, so it is essential that each member has a thorough understanding of all aspects of the project.
-Therefore, each group member must be well-versed in every detail related to the project.

 ## Report Structure
 While there is no standard template for the report, it must include the following essential components: